Azure/azure-iot-sdk-java/SDK v2 migration guide.md

 No client APIs have changed for this package, but there are a few notable breaking changes:

 - Trust certificates are read from the physical device's trusted root certification authorities certificate store rather than from source.
-  - Users are expected to install the required public certificates into this certificate store if they are not present already
+  - Users are expected to install the required public certificates into this certificate store if they are not present already.
   - See [this document](./upcoming_certificate_changes_readme.md) for additional context on which certificates need to be installed.
-- All deprecated APIs have been removed
-  - Each deprecated API in the 1.X.X versions describes which API you should use instead.
-- Reduced access levels to classes and methods that were never intended to be public where possible
+- Reduced access levels to classes and methods that were never intended to be public where possible.
-- Reduce default SAS token time to live from 1 year to 1 hour for security purposes
+- Reduce default SAS token time to live from 1 year to 1 hour for security purposes.

 ### Security Provider Clients

 Breaking changes:
 - Trust certificates are read from the physical device's trusted root certification authorities certificate store rather than from source.
-  - Users are expected to install the required public certificates into this certificate store if they are not present already
+  - Users are expected to install the required public certificates into this certificate store if they are not present already.
   - See [this document](./upcoming_certificate_changes_readme.md) for additional context on which certificates need to be installed.
-  - Users of the X509 SecurityProvider are expected to pass in the parsed certificates and keys as Java security primitives rather than as strings
+  - Users of the X509 SecurityProvider are expected to pass in the parsed certificates and keys as Java security primitives rather than as strings.
-    - See [this sample](./provisioning/provisioning-samples/provisioning-X509-sample) for a demonstration on how to create these Java security primitives from strings
+    - See [this sample](./provisioning/provisioning-samples/provisioning-X509-sample) for a demonstration on how to create these Java security primitives from strings.

 ### Deps